Helpful Tips When Restoring Antique Furniture

 Most people panic on the sight of woodworm holes but if there are holes this does not necessarily mean the woodworm is alive or it is spreading throughout your home.
 Most people can easily treat their antique furniture themselves unless the furniture is so badly infested, it is structurally weakened.
 If this is the case then always seek professional advice from a good antiques restorer.

 If the woodworm damage is slight and there are the usual small holes then the best thing to do is to purchase a commercial woodworm killing fluid as these are very effective due to modern liquids.
 Usually you need to paint it over the areas or inject direct into the hole.
 Some bottles come with an injecting nozzle and these are usually the best as you simply Insert the nozzle into the holes and squirt the liquid.
 Treat the entire affected area where holes can be seen and as a precaution maybe re treat after a few days.
 We also recommend to, brush the liquid over all the area as well to be on the safe side.
 Please also wear gloves as it is quite nasty stuff and you do not want it on your skin.
+Once dry fill the holes with a hard wax filling kit.

 Restoring holes and cracks